What is the Emergency Quality Network (E-QUAL)?

 Select the first or primary opioid given:

 For determining if a benzodiazepine (BDZ) is ordered, does ordering one on d/c, for alcohol withdrawal, qualify as a “Yes”?

 Still indicate that a benzodiazepine was administered.
 Concurrent alcohol and opioid abuse is common.
 And while BDZ therapy may be indicated for treatment of alcohol withdrawal, such patients may be at higher risk of poor outcomes and should be tracked for quality improvement.
-Benzodiazapine and opioid co-prescsribing increases risk of overdose, irrespective of the indication for each.
+Benzodiazepine and opioid co-prescribing increases risk of overdose, irrespective of the indication for each.